andyylam/hotkeymappings/README.md

 My preferred key bindings for both Linux and Windows.

-Make use of caps lock, remap arrow keys to { i, j, k, l } and extra stuff.
+Make use of caps lock, remap arrow keys to { h, j, k, l } and extra stuff.

 For [Linux](#linux) and for [Windows](#windows)